blindpandas/bookworm/readme.md

 invoke build
 ```
 * If you've found a bug, or you want to contribute your changes back to bookworm, please create an issue or submit a pull request.
 We welcome any contribution, no matter how small it is.

+### Telegram group

+You can discuss Bookworm, help others or make suggestions in the official Telegram group.
+Join it by visiting [this link](https://t.me/+_qcuopCgPopkOGJi)

 ## License